Developer Interface

 Parameters:

-• name (str) – The name of the XML transform
+• name (str) – The display name for the XSD schema within Preservica.

-• originalName (str) – The original file name of the transform
+• originalName (str) – The original filename of the schema file on disk (e.g. "my-schema.xsd").

 Returns: